ppomes/myanon/index.md

 * `texthash N` - creates a hash for text value, N chars long, up to 32 chars.
 * `inthash N` - creates a hash for integer value, N digits long, up to 32 digits.
 * `emailmash 'domain.com' N` - creates a hash for email, ending with 'domain.com', N chars long (including domain), up to 32 chars
 * `fixed 'myvalue'` - creates a constant value myvalue or 'myvalue', depending on field type.
+However, if needed, quoting can be manually controlled by adding `quoted` or `unquoted` keyword before value.
+This may be usefull for blob fields: `fixed unquoted '0x1234'`
+* `fixed null` - inserts NULL as value

 ## Technical notes